atomSmltr: a modular Python package to simulate laser cooling setups: Acknowledgements

 \paragraph{Author contributions} A.D. designed the core codebase of \asm{}, drawing inspiration from earlier simulations performed by A.B.; A.B. and M.W. tested and benchmarked \asm{}, and implemented the configurations used in this work, which are now included in the package as built-in examples; all authors contributed to the analysis of the simulation results and to the writing of the manuscript.

 \paragraph{Funding information}

 This work received funding from the French government, managed by the National Research Agency under France 2030 investment plan with the reference ANR-23-ATOM-0001.
-It was partly supported by the European Union's Horizon 2020 research and innovation programme (FET-Open project CRYST$^3$ N. 964531, project Qu-Test N. 101113901), Euramet (Project 23FUN02 CoCoRICO), Conseil Régional de Nouvelle Aquitaine and Naquidis Center (QPLEX project), the EUR Light S\&T Graduate Program (PIA3 Program “Investment for the Future”, ANR-17-EURE-0027), and the Idex of the University of Bordeaux (Research Program "GPR Light").
+It was partly supported by the European Union's Horizon 2020 research and innovation programme (FET-Open project CRYST$^3$ N. 964531, project Qu-Test N. 101113901), Euramet (Project 23FUN02 CoCoRICO), University of Bordeaux and Naquidis Center (QPLEX project), the EUR Light S\&T Graduate Program (PIA3 Program “Investment for the Future”, ANR-17-EURE-0027), the Conseil Régional de Nouvelle Aquitaine, and the Idex of the University of Bordeaux (Research Program "GPR Light").
 Qu-Test Project has received funding from the European Union’s Horizon Europe—The EU research and innovation program under the Grant Agreement 101113901.

+The authors thank Dr. Elliot Bentine and Pr.
+Matthew Jones for their insightful comments and valuable input during the refereeing process.

 \begin{appendix}